zhouy7x/webpnp-test-automation/README.md

 - Config test plan via config.json:
   1. Set test target in `workloads` fields, pls. don't edit the workload name while you can change the workload's url and running times via `url` and `run_times` fields respectively.
 You can also remove some of these workloads to in order to run single workload testing.
   2. To support both Windows and Linux platforms, `win_chrome_path` and `linux_chrome_path` are introduced.
+  3. `chrome_flags` is used for setting specific chrome flag.
-  3. This tool allows to run tests automatically in a pre-set scheduler by using [node-corn](https://github.com/node-cron/node-cron), you can set the test cadence via `intel_test_cadence` and `amd_test_cadence` fields. `amd_test_cadence` is **always before** the `intel_test_cadence` as Intel testing will compare the test results to AMD.
+  4. This tool allows to run tests automatically in a pre-set scheduler by using [node-corn](https://github.com/node-cron/node-cron), you can set the test cadence via `intel_test_cadence` and `amd_test_cadence` fields. `amd_test_cadence` is **always before** the `intel_test_cadence` as Intel testing will compare the test results to AMD.
 Please refer to [cron syntax](https://www.npmjs.com/package/node-cron#cron-syntax) to check how to set a test cadence.
 The default cadence is running at 00:00 Saturday bi-weekly.
-  4. `mail_test_report` field is used for setting stakeholders' mail list who'd like to receive the test report.
+  5. `mail_test_report` field is used for setting stakeholders' mail list who'd like to receive the test report.
-  5. `mail_dev_notice` field is used for setting mail list who'd like to receive the error message when the testing goes into something wrong.
+  6. `mail_dev_notice` field is used for setting mail list who'd like to receive the error message when the testing goes into something wrong.
-  6. On Linux platform, please set the `chrome_linux_password` field the Linux sudo password.
+  7. On Linux platform, please set the `chrome_linux_password` field the Linux sudo password.
 It's required while upgrading the chrome as install Linux package might need sudo permission.
-  7. There is a `dev_mode`, setting it to `true` will skip the browser version check, skip generating and uploading excel file, skip test results sync and upload.
+  8. There is a `dev_mode`, setting it to `true` will skip the browser version check, skip generating and uploading excel file, skip test results sync and upload.
-  8. If you don't want to run the test at a specific schedule, you can simply set `enable_cron` to `false`.
+  9. If you don't want to run the test at a specific schedule, you can simply set `enable_cron` to `false`.
 Then the browser upgrading will also be skipped.

 - Run the test: restart the PC and go to this folder again and run:
   `node main.js`